genelewis/countySTATS/README.md

 We'll also use a helper function to create a variable called `dataset` that holds only the information that pertains to the currently selected county.
 That will make it easier for us to use this data in a moment.

-And, note that we set out default selection value according to a global variable held by the parent document (`countystats.html`).
+And, note that we set our default selection value according to a global variable held by the parent document (`countystats.html`).
 By default this will be Adair County, but it could be something else if the page is loaded with a URL parameter like `okpolicy.org/countystats?county=Kingfisher`.

-4. Now we start creating visuals by appending other kinds of SVG elements (path, rect, g, etc.) to our initial container.
-We accomplish this using the D3 ENTER > UPDATE > EXIT strategy, where we can essentially create one data point (i.e., a point on a line graph, a bar in a bar graph) for each item in the array of data that we loaded in from our CSV.
+###### 4. Start creating visuals by appending other kinds of SVG elements (path, rect, g, etc.) to our initial container.
+We accomplish this using the D3 ENTER > UPDATE > EXIT strategy, where we can essentially create one data point (e.g., one point on a line graph or one bar in a bar graph) for each item in the array of data that we loaded in from our CSV.
 That process looks something like this:

 ```js
 //Begin appending bars to the graph: